SISMIQ Architecture

 Distributed System Coherence

-Supports consistent identity handling across edge, cloud, and hybrid execution environments, even under asynchronous operation and variable network conditions.
+Supports consistent identity handling across edge, cloud, and hybrid environments, even under asynchronous operation and variable network conditions.